 We are here to name and shame fascists.
 Want to help?

 We started this work because it needed doing.
 Because the insurgents of January 6th 2021 need to be held accountable; and beyond that, we need to fight their incursions into other areas of American public life.
-The name “detrumpify” derives from the term “denazification” for the postwar political cleanup of Germany.
+The name “detrumpify” was inspired by the term “denazification” for the postwar political cleanup of Germany.
 It is a process that may never end in either country.

 Focusing on J6 first, we have always cooperated with and borrowed from other like-minded parties.
 But what has always distinguished detrumpify.org from other J6-related websites is that we made public the names of anyone credibly associated with the attempted coup, regardless of whether they were charged with any crime.
 Accountability means everyone, from the thousands of law-abiding Trump supporters who came to cheer a fight that the courts had declared finished, to the law enforcement agencies who decide which cases to prosecute.
 The public deserves the whole picture.

 Once a framework was in place for addressing the attack on the Capitol, we started looking at members of J6 insurgent groups who hadn't necessarily been at the event.
 We added to the vast body of research that had already been put in the open, mostly by regional anti-fascist groups, and then undertook what no one else had (nor yet has): to index and republish it all on a comprehensive, nationwide basis.
 Because these groups organize and act on a national level; the same malefactors who had traveled across the country to descend on Charlottesville and Portland and to participate in the earlier “Stop the Steal” events in DC were seen again on January 6th.